 Supetar gave me an impression of a clean and decorated small town.
 I was impressed by the quality of the buildings and houses.
 The most common building material is so-called the stone of Brac ("Brački kamen").
 Famous Croatian renaissance architects used that material to build monumental objects; for example Juraj Dalmatinac used it for the construction of the cathedrals in Sibenik, Trogir and Split.

-Just near the ferry port in Supetar, there is the main town square with the monumental church of Blessed Mary's Annunciation.
+Just near the ferry port in Supetar, there is the main town square with the monumental church of the Assumption of the Blessed Virgin.
 The church was constructed as a three-nave basilica in Baroque style.
 It was built at the remains of the old Roman church.

 Together with the bell and clock towers, the church makes a unique architectural ensemble.

 There are pieces of evidence that people lived in Supetar during the Roman age.
-The most important is the remains of the Roman basilica on the place of today's church and remains of ancient walls on today's graveyard.
+The most important is the remains of the Roman basilica in the place of today's church and the remains of ancient walls in today's graveyard.